Pylos Combat Agate: Impact

 In 2016, the Greek Culture Ministry referred to this excavation as the most significant discovery in continental Greece in the last 65 years.
-The small scale of the intricate details prompted questions regarding ancient Greek civilizations' ability to create such an object; some archaeologists believe that such minute details could have only been created with the help of a magnifying glass, though none dating from the stone's period have been found on the island of Crete.
+The small scale of the intricate details prompted questions regarding ancient Greek civilizations' ability to create such an object; such minute details could have only been created with the help of a magnifying glass; in a survey of lenses in the ancient world, Sines and Yannis note that at least 23 rock crystal lenses have been excavated in and around the Palace of Knossos on Crete, dating to around 1400 BCE.
+One well preserved example, 14mm in diameter, gave an 11X magnification.

 Its co-discoverer Davis refers to the piece as "incomprehensibly small", remarking that works of art with as much detail would not be seen "for another thousand years."
-He also added: “It seems that the Minoans were producing art of the sort that no one ever imagined they were capable of producing.
+He also added: "It seems that the Minoans were producing art of the sort that no one ever imagined they were capable of producing.
 It's a spectacular find."
 Researchers have asserted that this discovery challenges previously established consensuses regarding the artistic development of the Minoan civilization.
 The agate's researchers state that this discovery necessitates a reevaluation of the time-line on which Greek art developed.
 While dated as belonging to the Aegean Bronze Age, Davis notes that it bears more resemblance to Classical period art, which developed a millennium later, due to the breadth of anatomical knowledge embodied in the stone's engravings.